julien51/token-gated-commits-example/README.md

 # token-gated-commits-example

-This is an repo for which PRs are only merged if there is a signed message in them!
+This is an repo for which pull requests are only merged if there is a signed message in them!